 Many antidepressant medications largely rely on serotonergic activity to reduce anxiety, depressive symptoms, and stress.

-Cannabis Operates on the Brain to Increase Positive Feelings
+Cannabis May Increase Positive Feelings

 Cannabis appears to modulate stress levels through THC’s interaction with the dopaminergic system.
 Research has shown THC to increase dopamine levels thanks to its activation of cannabinoid receptors.